openblockchains/crypto-quotes/README.md

   §

-Bitcoin (BTC) will be the one and only one money.
+Bitcoin (BTC) will be the one and only money.

 Every other shitcoin will go a way and be completely worthless.